kubernetes/kops/docs/networking.md

   --yes \
   --name myclustername.mydns.io
 ```

+option `--network-encrypt` will create secret with password and use this password for encrypt weave network between nodes.

 Once the cluster is stable, which you can check with a `kubectl cluster-info` command, the next
 step is to install CNI networking.
 Most of the CNI network providers are